tatsuyafw/gulp-nightwatch/README.md

 });
 ```

-You can pass Nightwatch command line options as Array using `cliArgs` option.
+You can pass command line options to Nightwatch as an array by using the option `cliArgs`.

 ```javascript
 gulp.task('nightwatch:chrome', function(){